We need to talk about neighbourhoods

 The Triennale will be an open laboratory in the months to come.
 What does it mean?

 – It means that we will have to actively investigate.
-We will unite the practical contractors, academics, architects and other professionals, and committed citizens, in discussions and explorations of the thinking, initiatives, projects and methods which contribute to better neighbourhoods.
+We'll unite the practical contractors, academics, architects, other professionals and committed citizens.
+We'll discus and explore ideas, initiatives, projects and methods which contribute to better neighbourhoods.
 We are embarking on a survey for facts and asking questions, and then, gradually, we’ll focus, select and curate.
 “To curate” originates from the Latin ”curates,” as does the English ”care for”.
-And that is what we will do: We will take care of the best and most important, and showcase it at the Triennale.
+And that is what we'll do: We'll take care of the best and most important, and showcase it at the Triennale.
 In collaboration with universities, architecture schools, municipalities, private contractors, architect offices and many more, we are now about to develop the visionary projects of the Triennale.
 We are genuinely open to suggestions, so please, do contact us!

-What will the public experience at the Triennial, next fall?
+What will the public experience at the Triennial, this fall?

 – We are going into the field to experience actual, functioning neighbourhoods, the good, as well as the ones less so.
 We’ll hold up our city as a mirror image of ourselves to examine thoroughly.
 And then our ambition is to create new images of the prospects of urbanization.
 We’ll present exhibitions on neighbourhoods through various lenses: historically, as a catalogue of possibilities of imagining neighbourhoods differently: What will a future Oslo neighbourhood be like?
 And then, of course, there will be debate sessions in various formats.
 After a year of Covid lockdown, most people are tired of attending webinars from home, so we are going to work intently on the sensory, tangible and physical experience of neighbourhood and architecture.
 To that end, of course, we are going to plan towards a proper festival in a spirit of celebration and having fun together.

 What will happen when the Triennale is over?